sebastian404/aus_japb_doom/README.md

 ## Compatible Hardware
-The AUS clone of the Pandora's Box 4 is a very popular Jamma arcade board on sites like AliExpress.
+The AUS clone of the Pandora's Box is a very popular Jamma arcade board on sites like AliExpress.
 There are several different versions of the product re-packaged under different names.

-It is often referred to as ‘Just another Pandora’s Box’, and sold under the names Pandora’s Box 4/4s/4X, King of Air, Heroes of the Storm 3 & Little Elf 3X.
-The number of built in Games will vary between 654 and 800.
+It is often referred to as ‘Just another Pandora’s Box’, and sold under the names Pandora’s Box 3/4/4s/4X, King of Air, Heroes of the Storm 3 & Little Elf 3X.
+The number of built in Games will vary between 520 and 800, or more.
 If you are looking to purchase one look for a listing with the picture of the case and ensure it has the AUS logo on it.
 Check with the seller that is a ‘genuine AUS’ version.

 The hardware is all fairly similar, however this version has only been tested as working on the 87 and the 92C version.